anelguel/Gradebook/src/Gradebook/notes/Module8.md

 ### Defining a Delegate
 * Delegates describe and build a new type for .NET, but delegates are very different than a `class` or `struct`
 * Classes describe members like fields, properties, methods, etc. Delegates describe what a method will look like.
-* A delegate allows me to **find a variable that can point and invoke different methods**.
+* A delegate allows me to **define a variable that can point and invoke different methods**.
 But it's not just any method, it needs to have a specific shape and structure.
 * You define what a method looks like, i.e. the return type, parameter types and numbers.
 That's what we define with a delegate.
 * A delegate can be intiantionated like a class using the `new` keyword.

+### Using Multi-cast Delegates
+* Delegates can invole multiple methods.
+* Delegates give me the ability to declare a variable that I can use like a method.
+    * In a nutshell, delegates allow you to have a variable type of type method?
+Revisit delegates and events again.